oliwveanda/dscp/README.md

 ## Problem Statement

 Air pollution is one of the most significant environmental threats to urban populations.
 While everyone is exposed, pollutant emissions, levels of exposure, and population vulnerability vary significantly across neighborhoods.
 Exposure to common air pollutants has been linked to respiratory and cardiovascular diseases, cancers, and premature deaths.
-This project aims to analyze air quality data collected from New York City to better understand pollution trends, identify potential health risks, and predict air quality levels.
+This project aims to analyze air quality data collected from New York City to better understand pollution trends, identify potential health risks, and predict...

 ## Objectives